AskMeAgain/Event-Meshinery/README.md

 * [Detailed Spring Integration Documentation](modules/connectors/kafka/kafka-connector-config/kafka.md)

 A Key provided to a kafka source correspondes to a different kafka topic A source is connected to a broker.

+### Signaling Input Source <a name="SignalingInputSource"></a>

+This source combines two inputsources.
+It will ask the signal inputsource for input and if a result is returned, it will run the other input source and run the task with this new input instead.
+You can use this for example to run a task based on cron schedule, or by executing a flow from a Webhook by other applications.

+    var cronSignal = new CronInputSource<String, TestContext>();
+    var realValueSource = new MemoryConnector<String, TestContext>();

+    var signalSource = new SignalingInputSource<>(
+        "signal-source",  //source name
+        signal, //signal source
+        realValueSource //this will be the real source "real-value-event-key" //this key will be used for the realValueSource );

+    var task = MeshineryTask<String, TestContext>()
+        .taskName("RunEventOnCronSchedule")
+        .inputSource(signalSource)
+        .read("0 0 0 * * *", executorService) //the cron
+        .process([..]) //processors
+        .write("after-schedule-done"); //the new event

 ### Joins